Privacy while web browsing

 ublock.org is nothing to do with ublock origin

-NB: It works best on firefox.
-That essay is also an interesting insight into various superior firefox features. they may be an endangered species.
+NB: It works best on Firefox.
+That essay is also an interesting insight into various superior Firefox features. they may be an endangered species.

-The sweet spot for me is medium mode which I find gives me the freedom me to tweak glitches I see in easy mode but also not freak out with choice paralysis like in hard mode.
+The sweet spot for me is medium mode which I find gives me the freedom to tweak glitches I see in easy mode but also not freak out with choice paralysis like in hard mode.

 There is a discontinued (?) alternative by the same author called umatrix which I find offers way too many choices for a sane person.